Build 64-bit kernel for Raspberry Pi, using native tools

 Download Linux kernel sources

-Get the most up to date kernel sources (4.9 branch at time of writing) directly from git with
+Get the most up to date stable branch kernel sources (4.19 branch at time of writing) directly from the Raspberry Pi GitHub repository with

 We use output directory for kernel build so we can use the same source tree for other configuration (32-bit for example)